Watch for Continued Losses in Shares of Interpublic Grp (IPG) | Comtex SmarTrend

 Watch for Continued Losses in Shares of Interpublic Grp (IPG)

-Interpublic Grp (NYSE:IPG) traded today at a new 52-week low of $15.92.
-So far today approximately 163,000 shares have been exchanged, as compared to an average 30-day volume of 4.4 million shares.
+Shares of Interpublic Grp (NYSE:IPG) traded at a new 52-week low today of $14.32.
+So far today approximately 369,000 shares have been exchanged, as compared to an average 30-day volume of 5 million shares.

 The Interpublic Group of Companies, Inc. is an organization of advertising agencies and marketing service companies.
 The Company operates globally in the sectors of advertising, independent media buying, direct marketing, healthcare communications, interactive consulting services, marketing research, promotions, experiential and sport marketing, and public relations.